Insulating the soil underneath your greenhouse is an essential (and easy) step for energy-efficient year-round growing. Here’s the basics.

 Reason #2: Soil adds a huge amount of thermal mass

-By prevening heat loss to the surrounding topsoil, the soil underneath the greenhouse can now trap and store heat, creating a pocket of warmer soil underground.
+By preventing heat loss to the surrounding topsoil, the soil underneath the greenhouse can now trap and store heat, creating a pocket of warmer soil underground.
 Soil is a source of thermal mass.
-Like water, stone and concrete, it stores thermal energy (heat) and slowly releases it later.
+Like water, stone, and concrete, it stores thermal energy (heat) and slowly releases it later.
 Insulating underground connects the greenhouse to this huge store of thermal mass.
 And this mass creates a warmer, more stable year-round growing environment.

 Note we do not insulate the bottom of this pocket of soil, but rather leave it connected to the earth deep underground.
 Why?
 Because the soil deep underground (below the frost line) is already a stable year-round temperature due to geothermal activity.
 Neither do we insulate the floor – this should be left un-insulated so the greenhouse so it can absorb heat from the greenhouse.
 You want heat exchange to occur between the greenhouse environment and the thermal mass of the soil.

 At Ceres, we go one step further and actively heat the soil using a Ground to Air Heat Transfer (GAHT) system.
 This uses an airflow system to actively draw hot air from the greenhouse underground, so the greenhouse can store more heat in the soil.
 But even without a GAHT system, insulating underground around the foundation of the greenhouse is an essential measure in building an energy-efficient greenhouse.
 It helps you extend your growing season even deeper into the winter without having to add extra heat.